Differential Privacy as a Causal Property: Differential Privacy as Association

 Despite this intuition, there's no mathematical requirement that we interpret the probabilities in terms of an adversary's Bayesian beliefs and we could instead treat them as frequencies over some population.
-In Section~\ref{sec:knowledge}, we return to this issue where explicitly mix the two interpretations.

-Either way, we term Definition~\ref{view:dp-utc} to be an \emph{associative characterization} of differential privacy since \eqref{eqn:conditioning-on-all} compares probabilities that differ in the value of $D_i$ that is conditioned upon.
-A common complaint against such associative characterizations of differential privacy found in the prior work is the perceived need for generally unrealistic assumptions.
-These drawbacks have in some quarters came to be seen as drawbacks not just of the associative view of differential privacy, but of differential privacy itself.
-In the next section, we show that these drawbacks do not carry over to an alternative, causal, view of differential privacy, but we first make them precise.
+In Section~\ref{sec:knowledge}, we return to this issue where we explicitly mix the two interpretations.
+Either way, we term Definition~\ref{view:dp-utc} to be an \emph{associative characterization} of \DP{} since \eqref{eqn:conditioning-on-all} compares probabilities that differ in the value of $D_i$ that is conditioned upon.

 While it may seem intuitive that ensuring privacy against such a ``strong'' adversary would imply privacy against other ``weaker'' adversaries that know less, it turns out that the name is misleading.
 Suppose we measure privacy in terms of the association between $D_i$ and $O$, which captures what an adversary learns, as in \eqref{eqn:conditioning-on-all}.
-It turns out, that depending upon the circumstances, either a more informed ``stronger'' adversary or a less informed ``weaker'' adversary will learn more from a data release~\cite{cormode11kdd,kifer11sigmod}.
+Depending upon the circumstances, either a more informed ``stronger'' adversary or a less informed ``weaker'' adversary will learn more from a data release~\cite{cormode11kdd,kifer11sigmod}.
 Intuitively, if the released data is esoteric information and only the informed adversary has enough context to make use of it, it will learn more.
-If, on the other hand, the released data is more basic information relating to something that the informed adversary already knows but the uninformed one does not, then the ``weaker'' uninformed one will learn more.
+If, on the other hand, the released data is more basic information relating something that the informed adversary already knows but the uninformed one does not, then the ``weaker'' uninformed one will learn more.

-One way to make this more precise is to model how informed an adversary is by the number of data points it knows, that is, the number conditioned upon.
-This leads to Yang~et~al.'s definition of \emph{Bayesian Differential Privacy}~\cite[Def.~5]{yang15sigmod}.
+One way to make this issue more precise is to model how informed an adversary is by the number of data points it knows, that is, the number conditioned upon.
+This leads to Yang~et~al.'s definition of \emph{Bayesian Differential Privacy}~\cite[Def.\,5]{yang15sigmod}.
+Despite the name, its probabilities can be interpreted either as Bayesian credences or as frequencies.
 For simplicity, we state their definition for just the extreme case where the adversary knows zero data points: